pauby/ChocoPackages/automatic/snagit/README.md

 # Parameters:

 * /licensekey:ABCD-EFGH-IJKL
   Registered license key.
 If this is missing a 30 day trial is installed.

 * /licensename:""Joe Bloggs""
   Registered name for the license.
-Can only be used if a /licensekey is specified
+Can only be used if a /licensekey is specified.
+NOTE: Snagit 2022 onwards (and possibly earlier) do no support this parameter.

 * /nodesktopshortcut
   Does not install an application shortcut on the desktop.

+* /installdir:""C:\TMP""
+  The location Snagit is installed.

+* /disableautostart
+  By default Snagit runs when Windows starts.
+This disables that behaviour.

+* /datastoredir:""C:\TMP""
+  The path to save automatically stored files.

+* /appdatadir:""C:\TMP""
+  The path to store user preferences and user released data files..

-Example: **-params='"/licensekey:ABCD-EFGH-IJKL /licensename:""Joe Bloggs"" /nodesktopshortcut"'**
+Example: **-params='"/licensekey:ABCD-EFGH-IJKL /appdatadir=""C:\TEMP"" /nodesktopshortcut "'**

-**NOTE**: TechSmith seem to be okay with releasing a new version of the same version.
-This throws out the checksum of the package.
-If you find this happening, please raise an issue at https://github.com/pauby/chocopackages/issues.
-Thanks.

 **NOTE**: This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.